islamdidarmd/Codeforces-Companion/README.md

 # Codeforces-Visualizer
 A visualizer app for codeforces that runs on Android.
 It's created using kotlin language.
 Used MVVM architecture.

 This app is made using codeforces api.
-It's available in Google Play store.
-It can be found here https://play.google.com/store/apps/details?id=com.codeforcesvisualizer

 In this app you can :<br>
  - View upcoming contest list<br>